 Spartanburg School District Seven has offered face-to-face instruction to all students in grades K-12 since August 2020 by using both a hybrid model at the upper grades and a face-to-face “family” classrooms model in all elementary schools.
 The hybrid model transitioned to fully face-to-face, five days a week in January 2021.
 For the 2021-2022 school year, instruction will be face-to-face five days a week for all students in grades K-12.
 District 7 will also offer a virtual option for grades 3 – 12 in collaboration with the Spartanburg County Public Virtual Program.

 The district’s Academic Recovery plan is based on student assessment data which has been analyzed to determine the extent of learning loss.
 In response to the data, District Seven will use the iReady diagnostic tool to create individualized learning pathways to address learning loss.
 Students will work toward reaching “stretch goals” to accelerate learning and close the gaps in their learning.
 In addition, the district's Multi-tiered Systems of Support (MTSS) framework will be used to provide additional support and interventions for our students as we strive for “catch up growth” throughout the 2021-2022 school year.
 High school students will receive additional tutoring, content recovery and credit recovery to help ensure students are on track to graduate from high school on time.
 The district implemented the BELL Program, an evidenced-based summer school curriculum that maximizes academic growth, during summer 2021 and this program is continuing.
 District Seven will work to ensure our graduates are college and career ready and meet the expectations of the Profile of the South Carolina Graduate.

 SOCIAL EMOTIONAL NEEDS

 District Seven will address the additional social and emotional needs of students created by the pandemic by utilizing the evidence-based Second Step Curriculum which focuses on social and emotional learning.
 Our guidance counselors are receiving ongoing training to provide students with support to succeed in and out of the classroom.
-In order to strengthen the district's implementation of its Multi-tiered System of Support (MTSS), the Panorama Social and Emotional Learning Survey will be used to create individual student support plans that address the mental health and wellness of our students.
+In order to strengthen the district's implementation of its Multi-tiered System of Support (MTSS), a survey will be used to create individual student support plans that address the social and emotional health and wellness of our students.

 GIFTED AND TALENTED